EmreDogann/emredogann.github.io/content/projects/professional/Fracked (Quest Port)/index.md

 My findings from this profiling pass was collated into a document that was used to help identify the resources that would be required to complete this port.

 ## Production
+### Memory Usage
+During my profiling the memory usage for the game never peaked above 2.5-2.6 GB which we found from [Ghostbusters: Rise of The Ghost Lord]({{< ref "Ghostbusters - Rise of The Ghost Lord" >}}) is the maximum sweetspot for Quest 2.
+Therefore we kept things like the texture resolution the same as on the PSVR 1 version.

 ### Graphical Effects
 After the team was formed from the findings of the pre-production, we began work on the bulk of the optimization.
 The most obvious place to start was disabling features that we knew would not be possible to replicate on Quest 2 at the 72fps native target such as volumetric effects, sun flares, bloom, full screen sobel outline filters, and other full screen post processing effects.